RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Results and Analysis

 \subsection{Qualitative Analysis}

 We visualize the qualitative predictions of RGNet compared to the disjoint baseline in Fig. \ref{fig:ego_vis}.
-For the first query, the baseline struggles to retrieve the correct proposal where the scissor appears.
-RGNet accurately retrieves the proposal with the searched object and precisely localizes the moment it appeared in the video.
-Disjoint retrieval often leads to incorrect proposals, complicating the final grounding task.
-For the second query, the baseline selects the correct proposal but fails to localize the precise moment the man closes the car door, indicating a gap between the two stages.
-RGNet mitigates this gap by leveraging features from the retrieval phase to guide moment localization.
-These results attest to the successful unification of the two stages.
-More visual outputs are in the supplementary.
+For the first and second queries, the baseline struggles to retrieve the correct clip where the scissor appears.
+RGNet accurately retrieves the clip with the searched object and precisely localizes the moment it appeared in the video.
+Disjoint retrieval often leads to incorrect clip selection, which the final grounding network cannot recover from.
+For the third query, the baseline selects the correct clip but fails to localize the precise moment the man closes the car door, indicating a gap between the two stages.
+RGNet mitigates this gap by leveraging features from the retrieved clip to improve moment localization.
+More visual outputs are included the supplementary materials.